 Con: Gap years can be costly

 Depending on how you spend your gap year, the cost of it will vary.
-It’s true that short-term travel programs often carry a high price tag.
-This is an area where Global Citizen Year is different.
-We are committed to ensuring that gap years are accessible to students from all backgrounds.
+It’s true that short-term travel programs often carry a high price tag. e At Global Citizen Year, we are committed to ensuring that gap years are accessible to students from all backgrounds.
 To date, 80% of students have received some level of need-based financial aid, and 30% have received a fully-funded scholarship.

 Pro: A gap year will boost your resume

 Taking a gap year is a great way to stand out from other applicants.
 Imagine being able to put on your resume that you spent a year living in another country and contributing to an impactful project.
 By taking a gap year, you will set yourself apart from the pack and show confidence and motivation.
 It will also give you something to talk about at interviews!
 You will get to speak about why you chose to do it, why it was the right decision and everything you learned from it.

 Additionally, there is a growing sentiment in the business community that a college degree is evidence that someone did their seat time but actually says very little about how competent and capable they are.
 Your gap year will say more about these skills than where you went to college and what you studied.

 Con: You may worry about getting homesick

 If your gap year involves traveling overseas or across state lines, you may be afraid that you will miss the comforts of home and suffer from homesickness.
 Being away from your friends and family for an extended period of time may feel daunting, but can also be a very formative experience.
 When you’re away from home and your environment changes, you have the opportunity to gain a new perspective and learn how to navigate the world on your own.
 If you go on your gap year and find that you feel homesick, an experience like Global Citizen Year will support your mental health and well-being by having responsive and caring staff and a cohort of peers to ensure you don’t feel alone..